 Recipe FAQs

-The kidney beans and garbanzo beans in this recipe are packed in a thick liquid that I always like to rinse off before proceeding with the recipe.
+The kidney beans and garbanzo beans in this recipe come in a thick liquid that I always like to rinse off before proceeding with the recipe.
 Simply place your beans in a colander and rinse them under cold running water for best results.

 The green beans in this recipe are blanched, which means that they’re lightly cooked in boiling water just until tender.
 Transfer your cooked green beans to a bowl of ice water to stop the cooking process; this also helps them retain their bright green color.